-An evaluation of the circumstances and the issue date should be undertaken to ensure that the tank container has not been used since the time of issue.
-Allowance should be made for the transit time between the point of cleaning and the off-hire depot.
-Circumstances may vary and it is not possible to set a specific validity date.
+An evaluation of the circumstances from the date of issue should be undertaken to ensure that the tank has not been used since the time of issue.
+Allowance should be made for the transit time between the point of cleaning.
+Circumstances may vary and it is not possible to set a specific expiry date.